mbrettsc/Python-for-Data-Science/Python-1-Array/README.md

-# Training Piscine Python for Data Science - 1: Array
+# Python for Data Science - 1: Array

 Welcome to the Training Piscine for Data Science, focusing on array manipulation and image processing.